 Jackson Square – This historical and well-manicured park is a must, located right next to the river you can get an incredible view and photo of the square from the platform across the street.

-The Andrew Jackson statue may be taken down with the recent mayor’s efforts to remove anything symbolizing the Confederacy but the entire park is worth taking a stroll through and checking out as it was also the spot where the final version Louisiana Purchase was signed.
+The Andrew Jackson statue may be taken down with the recent mayor’s efforts to remove anything symbolizing the Confederacy and Slavery but the entire park is worth taking a stroll through and checking out as it was also the spot where the final version Louisiana Purchase was signed.

 Bourbon Street – Once where all the jazz and bars were is now a spring break college frat boy street lined with neon signs and bars selling giant drinks to go and where people go to let loose.